itsmesonia/colt-webdevbootcamp-notes/README.md

 ## The Web

-At it's core, it's a system to share resources over the internet and all built on HTTP.
+At its core, it's a system to share resources over the internet and all built on HTTP.

 <img src="./assets/Screenshot 2021-01-11 at 16.19.49.png" />